21isenough/LightningATM/docs/guide/edit_config.md

 $ nano ~/.lightningATM/config.ini
 ```

-- Don't be surprised, the spelling is really `~/.lightningATM/config.ini` with a dot and lowercase letters
+- Don't be surprised, the spelling is really `~/.lightningATM/config.ini` with a dot and lowercase letters.

 ### Set the config.ini file